jay-vues/jay-vues/README.md

 ---

 ## 🖥 About Me
 I am a **Senior Full-Stack Developer & AI Automation Specialist** with a **diverse IT background** in web development, server administration, cybersecurity, and multimedia.
-Recognized as a **professional with RQTH (lombalgie)**, I focus on roles that are primarily computer-based.

 I excel in building **enterprise-grade web applications**, automating workflows, and implementing modern web and AI solutions.
 I thrive in collaborative environments, love learning new technologies, and applying them to solve real-world problems.